Doukkala: History

-Like with many of the large Berber tribes of Morocco like the Ait Atta and the Ait Waryaghar, they were divided into khams khmas ("five fifths").
+Like with many large tribes in Morocco (like the Ait Atta and Ait Waryaghar), they were divided into khams khmas ("five fifths").
 This system was imposed on them by Makhzen for purposes of tax collection and the levying of harzas (soldiers for military expeditions).
 Despite this division being abandoned during the French protectorate, it remained as a guiding structural principle for Doukkalis and khams khmas is seen as a symbol of strength and power in Morocco.

 These tribes and the khoms are: